Chronic Pain

 Our approach

-Therapy for chronic pain is grounded in a bio-psychosocial model, which recognizes that pain is influenced by biological, psychological, and social factors.
-Care begins with a thorough evaluation to understand your pain experience, medical history, daily functioning, and personal goals.
+Our approach to chronic pain therapy is grounded in the biopsychosocial model, which recognizes that pain is shaped not only by biology, but by psychological, emotional, and social factors working together.
+Care begins with a thorough, individualized evaluation to understand your unique pain experience, medical history, daily functioning, and personal goals.